 A few weeks ago I marked the anniversary of a particularly shameful incident in the history of indie games, if we define that history as beginning with a sudden influx of venture capital and resulting cultural expectations in parts of the online hobbyist and amateur videogame scene.
 I’m of course talking about the removal of Dong Nguyen’s Flappy Bird from the App Store.
 This was a choice Nguyen made himself, due to an early instance of the now inevitable-seeming pattern of mass online harassment from riled-up gamers.
 This was also enabled by games press who, despite publishing their own evidence to the contrary, argued that the game was some kind of ripoff or infringement on The Great Nintendo, and also too hard, and probably stupid as well.

 I don't expect mainstream gaming sites to NOT do major IP holders’ dirty work for them, from railing against the supposed derivativeness of Flappy Bird to concluding that labor abuses are simply what’s necessary if you want the most detailed plant textures.
 Videogame “news and reviews” has always served as a sort of PR arm for the AAA studios while occasionally flexing its star-making power over “the rest.”
-The two examples I mention show even attempts to be critical or “woke” takes can serve these ends.
+The two examples I mention show even attempts to be critical or produce more progressive takes can serve these ends.

 There were few people who were on Flappy Bird’s side when this was going down.
 Even among people involved in the indie games scene, the general vibe seemed to be that of course, the harassment was unacceptable, but if Nguyen didn’t DIRECTLY ripoff Nintendo sprites, it wasn’t original or interesting or “good” enough, really, like it was just finicky and hard and you only did one thing and, did you know it was making $50,000 a day on banner ads?
 In hindsight, this response seems more based in insecurity and protectiveness over a specific cultural idea of “quality,” how to appropriately use the videogame medium, in a way, than actually speaking from experience playing the game.